Table of contents:

 Can I use standard tools?

 Not always.
-Choose tools that are compatible with your machine brand (e.g., Juki, Janome) to avoid damage or poor fastening.
+Prefer tools compatible with your machine's brand (e.g., Juki, Janome) to avoid any damage or poor fitting.

-At an authorized dealer like Verotex , you will find tools and accessories suitable for the machines you use.
+At an authorized dealer like Verotex, you will find tools and accessories suited to the machines you use.

 Leave a comment